hguo/vortexfinder2/README.md

 $ make
 ```

-Then you get two binaries libBDATReader.dylib and libGLGPUVortexFilter.dylib.
+Then you get two binaries libBDATReader.dylib and libGLGPUVortexFilter.dylib in lib directory.
 Install the plugins by loading them in the plugin manager in ParaView.

 ## Analyzing GLGPU Data ##